emattia/torch-wandb-config-example/README.md

 The contents of the `end-to-end` directory show a more realistic example of multi-gpu work on Outerbounds.
 You will discover these features:
 - Configuring Metaflow workflows
-- Configuring PyTorch scripts with Hydra, so they work cleanly with Metaflow
+- Configuring PyTorch scripts with Hydra, so they work cleanly with Metaflow and directly with torchrun
-- Storing checkpointing's in a persistent, fault tolerant manner
+- Storing checkpoints in a persistent, fault tolerant manner
 - Building images for Metaflow task runtimes

 ```bash